DebarshiDey23/nlp-hw/llm_opt/README.md

 - Tune the RAG outputs (right now, it's just the retrieved sentence, more context might be helpful)
 - Create explicit intermediate results that could help calibration (e.g., number of RAG hits that match, overlap between RAG and output, does the guess appear in the question text)

+But whatever you do, the default main function of `ollama_guesser.py` will train a teleprompter for you.
+At the moment, the code is everything I had in my lecture.
+You may want to do more or less than what I did.

+   ./venv/bin/python3 ollama_guesser.py

 What you Have to Do (Buzzer)
 =====